-One of the most significant problems in some newer neighborhoods is the lack of street connections, a recent phenomenon that has occurred in the last 25 years.
-It is one of the primary causes of increased congestion in new suburbs.
+One of the most significant problems in some newer neighborhoods is the lack of through streets, a recent phenomenon that has occurred in the last 25 years.
+It is one of the primary causes of increased congestion in the region.
 Traditional neighborhoods contained a grid pattern with up to 20 through streets per mile.
 But in new areas, one to two through streets per mile is the norm.
 Combined with large scale single-use zoning and low densities, it is the major cause of increasing auto dependency in neighborhoods.
-To improve local connectivity throughout the region, all areas shall develop master street plans that include from 8 to 20 local streets connections per mile, which would improve access for all modes of travel.
+While existing neighborhoods probably will not change, areas of largely vacant land should develop master street plans to including at least ten through local streets per mile, which would allow for better access and still allow some albeit short, cul-de-sacs.